 🥣 How to Make Linzer Cookies

-It starts with vegan butter that is creamed with coconut sugar and vanilla extract.
-Next, add all-purpose flour, baking powder, a pinch of salt, and knead until it forms a dough.
+It starts with vegan butter creamed with coconut sugar and vanilla extract.
+Next, add all-purpose flour, baking powder, and a pinch of salt, and knead until it forms a dough.

 Flatten the dough into a thin rectangle and refrigerate for 1 hour.
 Chilling the dough helps make it firmer and easier to handle.

-The amount of cookies you will get really depends on the size of your cookie cutters, we made 10 large cookies and used the leftover dough to make smaller, unfilled cookies.
+The amount of cookies you will get depends on the size of your cookie cutters.
+We made 10 large cookies and used the leftover dough to make smaller, unfilled cookies.

 Now let’s talk about the chocolate filling that requires just 2 ingredients: dark chocolate chips and nut butter.

 Melt the chocolate chips over a double boiler, stir in the nut butter, and let cool.
-It's as easy as that!
-For a little extra flavor and holiday vibe, you can add a couple of drops of orange extract, it goes perfectly with the dark chocolate!
+It’s as easy as that!
+You can add a couple of drops of orange extract for a little extra flavor and a holiday vibe.
+It goes perfectly with dark chocolate!

 Since these cookies are very buttery, they are quite fragile.
 Handle them carefully while adding the filling.

-As opposed to the traditional way of making Linzer cookies, we first stacked two cookies and then poured the chocolate filling in the middle.
-It's easier and there is less risk of breaking the cookies.
+Unlike the traditional way of making Linzer cookies, we first stacked two cookies and then poured the chocolate filling in the middle.
+It’s easier, and there is less risk of breaking the cookies.

-- Can I make these cookies gluten-free?
-I tried this recipe with both, all-purpose flour as well as a gluten-free 1:1 mix, and both worked great!
+I tried this recipe with all-purpose flour and a gluten-free 1:1 mix, and both worked great!

-- Should the chocolate filling be liquid or firm?
 The filling should have the consistency of Nutella, thick but very soft.
-If it is too liquid, refrigerate it a few minutes.
-You don't want the filling to be firm otherwise you will probably break the cookies while trying to spread it.
+If it is too runny, refrigerate it for a few minutes.
+You don’t want the filling to be firm; otherwise, you will probably break the cookies while trying to spread it.